-(2) Since dust capable of causing disability is according to the best medical opinion, of microscopic size, tending to remain for hours in suspension in still air, it is essential that the exhaust system be continued in operation for a time after the work process or equipment served by the same shall have ceased, in order to ensure the removal of the harmful elements to the required extent.
-For the same reason, employees wearing respiratory equipment should not remove same immediately until the atmosphere seems clear.
+(2) Since dust capable of causing disability is, according to the best medical opinion, of microscopic size, tending to remain for hours in suspension in still air, it is essential that the exhaust system be continued in operation for a time after the work process or equipment served by the same shall have ceased, in order to ensure the removal of the harmful elements to the required extent.
+For the same reason, employees wearing respiratory equipment should not remove same immediately until the atmosphere tive lenses mounted behind the protec-

 (e) Disposal of exhaust materials.
-The air outlet from every dust separator, and the dusts, fumes, mists, vapors, or gases collected by an exhaust or ventilating system shall discharge to the outside atmosphere.
-Collecting systems which return air to work area may be used if concentrations which accumulate in the work area air do not result in harmful exposure to employees.
-Dust and refuse discharged from an exhaust system shall be disposed of in such a manner that it will not result in harmful exposure to employees.
+The air outlet from every dust separator, and ment shall be kept clean and in good recollected by an exhaust or ventilating structural or optical defects shall be system shall discharge to the outside at- prohibited. mosphere.
+Collecting systems which return air to work area may be used if in the selection of face and eye protecconcentrations which accumulate in the tion for the hazards and operations work area air do not result in harmful noted.

+exposure to employees, Dust and refuse discharged from an exhaust system shall be disposed of in such a manner that it will not result in harmful exposure to employees.